Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

 ![Modeler is no longer a bottleneck](/img/2b Modeler is no longer a bottleneck 2.png)

-# Single Source of Truth & Access to Information
+# Single Source of Truth & Data Consolidation
 ## Before - Information was hard to retrieve

 In addition, tracking inputs and their authors was very challenging.
 This **information was not readily available in spreadsheets, was hard to retrieve** and was hidden in long email threads between account managers and customers.